 - Diversification into new products or a change in a production process.

 - Investment in tangible or intangible assets for process and organisational innovation.

 - Investment in tangible and intangible assets on agricultural holdings linked to primary agricultural production (excludes purchase of land other than site costs or livestock).

 - Investment in connection with the processing and marketing of agricultural products.

-Will it be possible for loans granted under the scheme to be used to refinance existing loans?
+Can loans granted under the scheme be used to refinance existing loans?